Civic Engagement Committee (CEC)

 Interested in: Making a positive impact?
 Bettering the world?
 Funding your cause?

 Please join us for:

-- D4D Letter Writing Competition–$500 award: Thursday, March 1st (Write to an elected official on an issue you care about, with a chance for a $500 award for your cause.
-Attend Paideia Info Session for more info.)
+- Write to an elected official on an issue you care about, with a chance for up $3000 award for your cause & a trip to Debating for Democracy Conference in New York City

 “The D4D on the Road™ workshops hosted at Periclean colleges and universities provide training in leadership development, media strategy, coalition building, and effective messaging….Using our carefully designed model, advocacy experts empower students, faculty, staff, and community members to advance their particular issue or cause.
 Participants learn advocacy skills that can be applied to a variety of issues and situations, including stakeholder identification, pending legislation analysis, and strategic planning.
 Participants identify new strategies for making change, practice developing and delivering an effective advocacy message, and build relationships to support and sustain their work.” -Project Pericles Website